elliottmorris/portfolio/content/_index.md

 ### Background

-The work I am perhaps best known for is my election forecasts, which have enjoyed varied success since I began blogging about political statistics in 2015.
+The work I am perhaps best known for is my election forecasts, which have enjoyed varied success since I began blogging about political statistics as a college student in 2015.
 These days, I am interested in how we can improve over the popular aggregation-based election forecasting methods by incorporating raw polling micro-data into our models.
-Such an approach can make crucial improvements in state-level polling, decreasing the biases in our national probabilistic estimates and producing more reliable day-to-day forecasts.
+Such an approach can make crucial improvements in state-level estimates, decreasing the biases in our national probabilistic estimates and producing more reliable day-to-day forecasts.
+Such methods also allow us to dive deeper into the attitudes of different demographic groups than the traditional methods, a key journalistic advantage.

 I received my undergraduate degrees in government and history from The University of Texas at Austin in 2018.
 As part of my coursework I also studied statistics and computer science.
 I used to intern at the Pew Research Center and briefly produced statistical models for the election returns startup Decision Desk HQ.
+I joined _The Economist_ in February of 2018 while finishing my degree.

-Broadly speaking, I am motivated by an interest to better understand the world using computational social science and predictive analytics.
-I also have a firmly-held belief in the power of political polling to improve democracy. _Got any leads?
-Drop me a line!_
+Broadly speaking, I am motivated by an interest to better understand the world using computational social science, public opinion surveys and predictive analytics.
+I also have a firmly-held belief in the power of political polling to improve democratic outcomes.

 <br>